Want to jump straight to the best advisor? Most people definitely prefer working with SmartAsset for their advisor needs.

 Percentage of Assets Under Management: 1 to 2%

 When you are looking for portfolio management or investment advice, the most common way to pay for services is as a percentage of your assets under management.
 The more you have to manage, the more you have to pay.
-It is unlikely that you will ever have to pay a fixed fee or retainer just for portfolio or investment management.
+It is unlikely that you will ever have to pay a fixed fee or retainer just for portfolio or investment management unless you have an account balance below the advisor’s minimum for managing accounts.
 Of the 13,000 advisor firms in the US, only 325 offer a fixed fee without also offering a percentage of assets under management,

 Fixed Fees Cost: $2,000 to $7,500/year or $100 to $300 per hour

-Fixed fees are usually offered for planning services rather than portfolio management.
-If for example you wanted to create a financial plan to get ready for retirement or you had a financial situation and needed assistance – a fixed fee would be the most likely way you would be charged.
+Fixed fees are usually offered for financial planning services rather than portfolio management.
+If for example you wanted to create a financial plan to get ready for retirement or you had a financial situation and needed assistance, a fixed fee would be the most likely way you would be charged.

 Fixed fees can generally be charged on an hourly or annual retainer basis.
 If you have a unique, one time financial situation and need consultation, you may be charged an hourly rate with your financial advisor.
-If you are looking to create a long term plan with a CFP, then you will likely be charged an annual retainer.
+If you are looking to create a long term plan with a CFP® or other financial planner, then you will likely be charged an annual retainer.

 Performance Based Fees Cost: A percentage of your investment profits